todar/friday-night-update/songs/what-a-friend-we-have-in-jesus.md

 ---
 title: What A Friend We Have In Jesus
-artist: Joseph M. Scriven and Charles C. Converse
+artist: Joseph M. Scriven, Charles C. Converse
-copyright: Public Domain
+copyright: " "
 ---
 What a friend we have in Jesus
 All our sins and griefs to bear
 What a privilege to carry